sourcegraph/deploy-sourcegraph/configure/jaeger/README.md

 [Jaeger](https://github.com/jaegertracing/jaeger) is an open-source request tracing system that can run inside of your Kubernetes cluster.

-1. Apply the Jaeger services to your cluster.
+1. Append the `kubectl apply` command for the Jaeger resources to `kubectl-apply-all.sh.

     ```bash
-    kubectl apply --prune -l deploy=jaeger -f configure/jaeger --recursive
+    echo kubectl apply --prune -l deploy=jaeger -f configure/jaeger --recursive >> kubectl-apply-all.sh
     ```

+1. Apply your changes to Jaeger to the cluster.

+    ```bash
+    ./kubectl-apply-all.sh
+    ```

-2. Add the Jager collector agent to supported services.
+1. Add the Jaeger collector agent to supported services.

     ```bash
     COLLECTOR_PATCH=$(yj <<EOM